kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ### Models
 We employed two models the [U-Net](http://arxiv.org/abs/1505.04597) and the [GC-DCNN](https://www.sciencedirect.com/science/article/pii/S0020025520304862).
 To evaluate the influence of the architecture we additionally adapt both models to improve the predictive results.
-In the following we refer to the ** U-Net plus** as the U-Net where we increased the pool kernel size from 2 to 4 resulting in a significant improvement.
+In the following we refer to the **U-Net plus** as the U-Net where we increased the pool kernel size from 2 to 4 resulting in a slight improvement.
-The **GC-DCNN plus** refers to a deeper version of the original GC-DCNN and can be viewed as a novel combination of the GC-DCNN with the modules [Atrous Spatial Pyramid Pooling](https://arxiv.org/abs/1606.00915v2) (used as a bridge replacing the Pyramid Pooling Module) and the [Attention gate](https://arxiv.org/abs/1804.03999v3) (used in the upwards branch).
+The **GC-DCNN plus** refers to a deeper version of the original GC-DCNN and can be viewed as a novel combination of the GC-DCNN with the modules [Atrous Spatial Pyramid Pooling](https://arxiv.org/abs/1606.00915v2) (used as a bridge replacing the Pyramid Pooling Module) and the [attention gate](https://arxiv.org/abs/1804.03999v3) (used in the upwards branch).

 ### Results
 - the largest factor was contributed by using more data